firsttris/html-webpack-multi-build-plugin/README.md

 But for newer browsers this transpiled code is unnecessary and probably slower then ES6+ code.
 The Idea is to create two bundles, one modern es6+ bundle and one legacy es5 bundle.

 ### What?
 How do you do that?
-The Solution is to provide two script tags, one with type=module (es6+ code) and one with "nomodule" (es5 code).
+The solution is to provide two script tags, one with type=module (es6+ code) and one with "nomodule" (es5 code).
 Modern Browser will now only load the script tag with type=module while legacy browser only load the script tag with "nomodule".

-### Why do i need this addon?
-This plugin for html-webpack-plugin generates script tags for module and nomodule for a webpack multi build configuration.

 ### Will some browser still download both bundles?

-Yeah some browser like Safari, IE11, Edge are downloading both bundles, but only executing one.
+Some browser like Safari, IE11, Edge are downloading both bundles, but only executing one.

-We have integrated a clever fix for this.
+This plugin has integrated a clever fix for this.

-We creating a script tag with module / nomodule and in this script tags we are dynamically adding the script tags for the actual javascript resources.
+By creating a script tag with module / nomodule which dynamically injects the actual script tags for the javascript resources.

 ```
 <script type="module">